 When using the Hume TTS plugin within an AgentSession, follow these guidelines to ensure responsive performance and consistent voice behavior throughout the session:

-Specify a voice: Select from Hume’s extensive Voice Library or your a custom voices for voice consistency.
+Specify a voice: Select from Hume’s extensive Voice Library or a custom voice for voice consistency.

-are globally applied to all session responses.
-These parameters are best suited standalone TTS.
+and context are globally applied to all session responses.
+These parameters are best suited for standalone TTS.

 Example implementation: